 Mike Reeder, DO, CAQ

 Dr. Reeder attended Ohio University med school.
 He completed an ER Residency at Akron General & his Fellowship at Albany Medical Center in NY.
-He moved here in 1996 to work with the Residency, Mesa State College & private practice.
+He moved here in 1996 to work with the Residency, Mesa State College (now Colorado Mesa University) & private practice.
 He's interested in all aspects of non-surgical orthopedics/sports medicine, exercise physiology, & biomechanics.
 He especially enjoys bicycling, cross-country skiing, & time with his expanding family.